Postnatal depression

 • you have low self-esteem

-• your living conditions are stressful – for example, you’re having money, housing or employment problems
+• you are in a stressful situation, such as facing money, housing or employment problems

 • you’re in an unhappy or abusive relationship